CSE343-Hypeline/hypegym-mobile/README.md

-# mobile_pages
+# hypegym

-The hypegym project for the pages which of login and home.
+A new Flutter project.

 ## Getting Started